FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/teaching_pendant_software.rst

 .. centered:: Figure 4.4-8 Extended Axis Coordinates

 Click "Modify" to reset the extended axis coordinate system of the number according to the prompt, as shown in Figure 4.4-9.
 Before calibration, clear the extended axis coordinate system that needs to be calibrated, and apply this extended axis coordinate system.
-Let’s first look at the first expansion axis scheme - the calibration method of the linear guide.
+Let's first look at the first expansion axis scheme - the calibration method of the linear guide.
 Select the number of the extension axis, get information to get the driver information of the corresponding extension axis, and we can configure parameters based on this information.
 Set the DH parameters after configuration, and the linear guide rail scheme defaults to 0.
 Set the position of the robot relative to the expansion axis, and the linear guide is on the expansion axis.
-If you don’t want to calibrate, just click Save.
+If you don't want to calibrate, just click Save.
 At this time, the expansion axis can only move asynchronously.

 .. image:: teaching_pendant_software/035.png
    :width: 3in